 - have demonstrated mathematical competency in multivariate calculus, linear (matrix) algebra, and calculus based probability theory

-- have completed a Bachelor of Science or Master of Science degree and have a cumulative GPA of 3.0 or above
+- have completed a Bachelor of Science or Master of Science degree in Economics, Agricultural Economics, or a related discipline and have a cumulative GPA of 3.0 or above

 Granting assistantships depends on academic performance, departmental needs, and availability of assistantships.
 To be considered for a Graduate Research Assistantship (GRA) or Graduate Teaching Assistantship (GTA) applicants must obtain a 155 or above on the quantitative portion of the GRE.
 Assistantships do not begin until the first semester of full graduate standing when courses that apply for the Ph.D. degree are taken.